 • Does the hotel have a safe for storing valuables?

-On 15 February 1999, Cary Stayner, a repairman at a motel near California’s Yosemite National Park, noticed three guests he considered easy prey.
+On 15 February 1999, serial killer Cary Stayner, a repairman at a motel near California’s Yosemite National Park, noticed three guests he considered easy prey.
 Carrying his toolbox, he knocked on the door of Carole Sund, her teenage daughter, Juli, and teenage family guest Silvina Pelosso claiming he needed to fix a leaking pipe.
 Through her locked door, Carole Sund told him there was no leak in the bathroom and refused to open the door.
 But finally she peered out the peephole, saw his uniform and toolbox, and with a sigh of relief, let him in.
 He disappeared into the bathroom and returned a moment later with a handgun, ordering the three to bind each other – whereupon he tortured, raped, and murdered them.
 Upon his arrest, he confessed.

 Always check FIRST with the front desk before you fall for a fairly common crime.
 (Also beware of fake visitors at home.
 See Home Security - Scam-In.)

 Motels, loosely defined, have hallways and room doors on the outside of the building while hotels' are inside.
 For security, try to get a motel room close to the office and on the second story.

 Predators target hotels and motels because tourists carry money and are thinking more about having fun than travel security – and know little about the area they’re visiting.
 Call ahead to local police to find out the crime rate at a specific lodging.

-Hotels have an ever-changing cast of guests that criminals blend into, phones linking all rooms by dialing a room-number, easily bribed staff, easily-obtained staff uniforms and badges, and notoriously sloppy security.A well-travelled businesswoman heard a knock on her Los Gatos CA motel room door, assumed it was a colleague, and opened it – to a rapist.
+Hotels have an ever-changing cast of guests that criminals blend into, phones linking all rooms by dialing a room-number, easily bribed staff, easily-obtained staff uniforms and badges, and often sloppy security.A well-travelled businesswoman heard a knock on her Los Gatos CA motel room door, assumed it was a colleague, and opened it – to a rapist.
 The motel had no basic security devices and no security staff after dark.
 Other than fire codes, there are no national standards and few state codes for security at the country's 47,000 hotels’ 4.4 million rooms.

 • Accept no room on the ground floor (greater burglary risk) or